Cryptographic Access Control

 Gated Decryption

-Decryption becomes a "privileged event" visible on-chain.
-ZK proofs and logs ensure that decryption only happens when specific conditions are met.
+Decryption becomes a privileged event visible onchain.
+ZK proofs and logs ensure that decryption happens only when specific conditions are met.

 Zero-Exhaust Audit